 The Rev. Nelson Kalombo Ngoy, who currently leads a church on New York’s Long Island, has been elected as a United Methodist bishop by the Mid Africa Central Conference.

 Ngoy, 54, was elected July 12 by delegates meeting at Unique Park Lodge in Kitwe, Zambia.
-On the sixth ballot, he was elected unanimously by a show of hands after the Rev. Joseph Mulongo Ndala withdrew from the race.
+On the sixth ballot, he was elected by general consensus in a show of hands after the Rev. Joseph Mulongo Ndala withdrew from the race.

 “First, I give all glory to God and thank my Lord and Savior, Jesus Christ, for his boundless grace and mercy, and for the great things he has done,” Ngoy said after his election.
 “It is a profound honor to be a United Methodist.”